 Phoenix Zoo Chiricahua Leopard Frog Conservation Efforts

-As part of the Association of Zoo’s and Aquariums, and in cooperation with Arizona Game and Fish Department, and U.S. Fish and Wildlife Service, the Phoenix Zoo has been involved in local, regional and international efforts to save and protect numerous wildlife species, including the amphibian population.
+As part of the Association of Zoos and Aquariums, and in cooperation with Arizona Game and Fish Department (AGFD) and the U.S. Fish and Wildlife Service, the Phoenix Zoo has been involved in local, regional and international efforts to save and protect numerous wildlife species, including the amphibian population.
 Because of high mortality rates in the wild of Chiricahua leopard frog eggs, and small tadpoles, captive head-starting provides a greater chance of survival for late-stage tadpoles or small frogs.
 In the wild, approximately five percent or less of the eggs in a mass survives to metamorphosis.
-In captivity, we have had more than 90 percent of an egg mass survive to be released as froglets or late-stage tadpoles.
-By releasing a large number of animals back into a site, you greatly increase the chance that more will survive to adulthood and reproduce as well as preserving valuable genes.
+In captivity, more than 90 percent of an egg mass survives to be released as froglets or late-stage tadpoles.
+By releasing a large number of animals back into a site, chances are greatly increased that more will survive to adulthood and reproduce, as well as preserving valuable genes.

 The Tadpole Taskforce

 Along with our knowledgeable and dedicated keeper staff, the Zoo also has a Tadpole Task Force (TFF), a group of volunteers that we train to help raise the hundreds of tadpoles each year as part of its conservation efforts.
-The TTF was a group of volunteers used heavily in the early 90′s to help with the daily care of the tadpoles.
+The TTF is a group of volunteers used heavily in the early 1990s to help with the daily care of the tadpoles.
 Their help was invaluable and gave interested people a way to become directly involved with conservation.
-Not only does the TTF get to work with tadpoles and frogs at the Zoo, but these volunteers also go on field trips to release frogs back into the wild!
-To get involved with the TTF, please contact our volunteer office at 602.273.1341 ext.
-7202.
+Not only does the TTF get to work with tadpoles and frogs at the Zoo, but the volunteers also go on field trips to release frogs back into the wild!
+To get involved with the TTF, please contact our Volunteer office at 602.273.1341 x7202.

 The Phoenix Zoo Head-Start Program

-The Phoenix Zoo has two off-exhibit facilities located at, the Lowland Anuran Conservation Center and the New Native Species Recovery Center that are dedicated to raising native frogs for release to supplement wild populations.
-At the new Native Species Recovery Center you have the ability to see the leopard frog colonies and our staff as they work with them.
+The Zoo’s head-start program, dedicated to raising native frogs for release to supplement wild populations, is housed in The Arthur L. and Elaine V. Johnson Foundation Conservation Center.
+At the Johnson Center, you have the ability to see the leopard frog colonies and our staff as they work with them.

-- You can help preserve wetland habitat for amphibians by reducing your water use.
+- Help preserve wetland habitat for amphibians by reducing your water usage.
 Turning off the water while you brush your teeth saves thousands of gallons yearly.
 Think of other ways to conserve!

-- Participate in habitat improvement projects as a volunteer with the Arizona Game and Fish Department.
+- Participate in habitat improvement projects as a volunteer with the AGFD.
 Click Here

 - Learn about what it takes for amphibians to survive in their habitat.